pinellolab/haystack_bio/README.md

 Here *haystack_test_output* is the name of the analysis output folder.

-How to use haystack-bio
+How to use haystack
 -------------------
-Haystack-bio consists of 5 modules:
+Haystack consists of 5 modules:

 1) **haystack_hotspots**: find the regions that are variable across different ChIP-seq, DNase-seq or Bisulfite-seq tracks (only BigWig processed file are supported for methylation data).
 The input is a folder containing bam files (with PCR duplicates removed) or bigwig (must be .bw), or a tab delimited text file with two columns containing: 1. the sample name and 2. the path of the corresponding .bam/.bw file.
 For example you can write inside a file called _samples_names_hotspot.txt_ something like that:
 ```